 - All winemaking steps must be done by the customer

-- Wines can be made on site from Winexpert or RJ Spagnols wine kits, Cider House Cider kits or Vintner's Best Fruit Wine Bases purchased from Curds and Wine; wine kits brought in from outside sources are subject to additional $25 off-premise kit fee.
-Wines are not made on site from fresh grapes, frozen musts/juice, or concentrates (cans) except as part of a special course (contact us for details)
+- Wines can be made on site from Winexpert or RJ Spagnols wine kits, Cider House Cider kits purchased from Curds and Wine; wine kits brought in from outside sources are subject to additional $25 off-premise kit fee.
+Wines are not made on site from fresh grapes, frozen musts/juice, non-grape fruit wine concentrates or canned concentrates

-- Vintner's fee does not include bottles or shrink wraps/bottling wax
+- Vintner's fee does not include bottles or bottling wax

 - Wine can be bulk aged on site for up to 3 months